 The attackers responsible used hijacked Connection-less Lightweight Directory Access Protocol (CLDAP) web servers.
 CLDAP is a protocol for user directories.
 It is an alternative to LDAP, an older version of the protocol.
 CLDAP has been used in multiple DDoS attacks in recent years.

-Prior to this 2.3 Tbps attack, the largest verifiable DDoS attack on record targeted GitHub, a popular online code management service used by millions of developers.
+One of the largest verifiable DDoS attacks on record targeted GitHub, a popular online code management service used by millions of developers.
 This attack reached 1.3 Tbps, sending packets at a rate of 126.9 million per second.

 The GitHub attack was a memcached DDoS attack, so there were no botnets involved.
 Instead the attackers leveraged the amplification effect of a popular database caching system known as memcached.
 By flooding memcached servers with spoofed requests, the attackers were able to amplify their attack by a magnitude of about 50,000x.